sventonsvn/sventon/sventon/doc/readme.txt

 indexing process, but the search and flatten buttons will be disabled until it's done.

-For non-US-ASCII charsets to work correctly with Tomcat, the Tomcat connector attribute "URIEncoding" should be set to "UTF-8", or alternatively the attribute "useBodyEncodingForURI" should be set to "true"
+For non-Latin 1 charsets to work correctly with Tomcat, the Tomcat connector attribute "URIEncoding" should be set to "UTF-8", or alternatively the attribute "useBodyEncodingForURI" should be set to "true"